Fijishi-Enterprises/GENO-Energy-Optimization/README.md

 Most of these files are under *\inc* in the Backbone folder, except for the model definition files being housed under *\defModels*.
 Other than the abovementioned files, a few key input files are required for Backbone to work.
 These are assumed to be found under *\input* and are briefly described below.

 * inputData.gdx	- Contains most of the input data about the system to be modelled.
+* 1_options.gms - Contains options to control the solver.
+Not required but included if exists.
 * timeAndSamples.inc - Contains definitions for the time, forecast and sample index ranges.
 * modelsInit.gms - Contains model parameters for the solve (or a link to a template under *\defModels* to be used).
 Useful for any additional GAMS scripting.

-Backbone folder contains two template files *timeAndSamples_temp.inc* and *modelsInit_temp.gms* to provide examples of the input format.
-These files can be copied into *\input* and renamed to *timeAndSamples.inc* and *modelsInit.gms*.
+Backbone folder contains three template files *1_options_temp.gms*, *timeAndSamples_temp.inc*, and *modelsInit_temp.gms* to provide examples of the input format.
+These files can be copied into *\input* and renamed to *1_options.gms*, *timeAndSamples.inc*, and *modelsInit.gms*.

 ## When Simply Using Backbone